-The Company's activities expose it to a variety of financial risks: credit risk, liquidity risk and price risks which may adversely impact the fair value of its financial instruments.
-The Company has a risk management committee which covers risks associated with the financial assets and liabilities.
+The Company has a risk management policy which covers risks associated with the financial assets and liabilities.
 The focus of risk management committee is to assess the unpredictability of the financial environment and to mitigate potential adverse effects on the financial performance of the Company.

-Credit risk
+(ii) Credit risk

 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
-The Company is exposed to the credit risk from its trade receivables, cash and cash equivalents, bank deposits and other financial assets.
+The Company is exposed to the credit risk from its trade receivables, unbilled revenue, cash and cash equivalents, bank deposit and other financial assets.
 The maximum exposure to credit risk is equal to the carrying value of the financial assets.
 The objective of managing counterparty credit risk is to prevent losses in financial assets.